UTurtle/bookmarking_word/PRIVACY_POLICY.md

 ## 1. Information We Collect

 ### 1.1 Automatically Collected Information
-- **Web History**: URL information is processed for PDF file redirection functionality
+- **Web History**: URL information is processed for PDF file redirection functionality and to track which pages you visit for word saving context
-- **User Activity**: Text selection and right-click menu usage information is processed
+- **User Activity**: Text selection, mouse clicks, keyboard shortcuts (Ctrl+Shift+S), and right-click menu usage information is processed to enable word saving functionality
-- **Website Content**: Selected text is read to save words
+- **Website Content**: Selected text/words are read from web pages to save to your vocabulary list

 ### 1.2 Information We Do Not Collect
 - Personally identifiable information (name, address, email, etc.)